himejii/google-cybersecurity-foundations/README.md

 ### Risk management is the process of identifying possible security risks, evaluating their potential impact, and applying measures to reduce or control them as effectively as possible.

+---

+## Incident Response

+### Incident response is the process of identifying and responding to security incidents through predefined procedures.

+### It includes:
+- detecting the incident
+- containing the threat
+- assessing impact
+- recovering affected systems
+- analyzing what happened
+- documenting lessons to improve future response

+---

 ## Learning Outcome

 This project reflects my practical review and consolidation of cybersecurity fundamentals developed through structured training and independent study.